jwebb68/c-interfaces/README.rst

 which would cause bad stuff to happen.
 This is mitigated by using a guard in the vtbl, if the guard does not match expected - fail. maybe this should be panic..
+But even then, malicious actors could match the vbtl structure and fool this.

-adding an interface is a very labourous affair, needing a fair amount of copy/paste (mainly due to type perservation of interface) however, some of this can be mitigated with helper funcs.
+adding an interface is a very labourious affair, needing a fair amount of copy/paste (mainly due to type perservation of interface) however, some of this can be mitigated with helper funcs.